Lasers are cool.

 How Do I Make My Lasers Look Good?

-This is a must – without it, your laser is just a bunch of awkward looking dots on the wall!
+This is a must – without it, your laser is just a bunch of awkward-looking dots on the wall!

 With it, you get an amazing beam of light pulsing through the air.

-Next, you need to place it in the right place.
+Step 2: You need to place it in the right place.
 You need to make sure that your laser doesn’t aim anywhere that it could get in someone’s eyes.

 The darker you can make it, the better your lasers will look!